bluehelix-network/testnet/docs/reference.md

 ## Local keystore and custodian unit information

-### Subcommand `keys` getting help
+### Keystore management

-The subcommand `keys` allows you to manage your local keystore for tendermint.
+The subcommand `keys` allows you to manage your local keystore.
+To get help, just run:
-For keys detail preview, just run:

 ```console
 $ docker-compose run bhcli keys -h